-NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Willow Springs.
-You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
-More information about the changes can be found in the section Census-to-Census Observations ... (see below).
+NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Willow Springs.
+You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
+More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...